-The world currently experiences rapid urbanization and an increase in the number of megacities, particularly in developing countries.
-The (often uncontrolled) process of urbanization always results in changes in land use and cover and causes serious problems including environmental pollution, destruction of ecosystems, and waste disposal.
-Moreover, urbanization and related changes in lifestyle increase the per capita demand for energy, goods and services.
-Thus, there is a critical need to map urban land cover composition for urban growth modelling and estimating the climatic and hydrological consequences of urban activities.
+The world is currently experiencing rapid urbanization and an increase in the number of megacities, particularly in developing countries.
+According to the United Nations Development Program, urban population growth will continue over the next decades, though at decreasing growth rates (UN, 2022).
+The process of urbanization always results in changes in land use and cover and causes serious problems, such as environmental pollution, destruction of ecosystems, and waste disposal.

-Accordingly, the main scientific tasks related to urban areas include:
+Accordingly, main scientific tasks related to urban areas include:

-- Implement a comprehensive spectral library to analyse urban land cover based on EnMAP data;
+- Development of comprehensive urban spectral libraries for universal urban land-cover mapping based on EnMAP data;

-- Develop and improve classification algorithms to map urban land cover (including classes that are spectrally ambiguous in multispectral data) at the spatial resolution of EnMAP;
+- Development and improvement of classification algorithms to quantify urban land cover, including classes that are spectrally ambiguous in multispectral data;

-- Investigate new concepts for information extraction based on the compositional information of spectral mixtures;
+- Investigation of new concepts for information extraction based on spectral mixtures;

-- Map the abundance of hazardous materials such as asbestos, e.g. in the context of risk analysis.
+- Mapping of the abundance of hazardous materials such as asbestos, e.g., in the context of risk analyses.